-5. The instructor is available for conference during regular office hours, or by special appointment.
+5. The instructor is available for conferences during regular office hours, or by special appointment.
 Students are encouraged to discuss any course problems with their instructors.
 No information relative to grades, evaluation or examination items will be given via the telephone or email.

 6. The student must complete the nursing course requirements within a maximum of four (4) years after admission to the nursing program.
 Students are strongly advised to avoid a full-time work schedule.
+For students previously in the ADN program who enter as advanced standing with LPN licensure or Paramedic certification, four (4) years would begin when they enter NRST 10006 or NRST 10008.